COVID-19: Impact on borrowers

 GET IN TOUCH

-If your business needs legal support with any issues arising from COVID-19, please get in touch with Jody Bingham, Sean Halliwell or Frank Bouette with any questions you may have about your financing arrangements, directors’ duties or otherwise.
+If your business needs legal support with any issues arising from COVID-19, please get in touch with Sean Halliwell or Frank Bouette with any questions you may have about your financing arrangements, directors’ duties or otherwise.

 This article was prepared with the assistance of David Lim.